-4.3 Inspections and Record Keeping (Part 112.7 (E))
+4.3 INSPECTIONS AND RECORD KEEPING (PART 112.7 (E))

-Inspections of lubrication systems, electrical equipment, and oil storage systems are performed on a regular basis, typically daily.
+Inspections of lubrication systems, electrical equipment, and oil storage systems are performed on a regular basis, typically daily when personnel are present.
 Inspection procedure, any required physical testing of oil-containing equipment and record keeping requirements for oil-containing equipment and stored oil are described in the following subsections.

-4.3.1 Oil-Filled Electrical Equipment
+4.3.1 Oil Filled Electrical Equipment

-Oil-filled electrical equipment at the Facility is visually inspected on a regular basis, typically daily, by Facility personnel for overall condition to include any leaks, damage or other conditions that could potentially contribute to a release.
+Oil-filled electrical equipment at the Facility is visually inspected on a weekly basis or more often by Facility personnel for overall condition to include any leaks, damage, or other conditions that could potentially contribute to a release.
 Inspected equipment includes the following: